-- 15. It should be noted that in some cases resources are still being clarified both for some of the substantive project and project management.
+- It should be noted that in some cases resources are still being clarified both for some of the substantive project and project management.
 (See paragraph 4 below.)
 The new Brownfield and Infrastructure Board had its first meeting on 27 January 2015. - 16.
 The area most in flux relates to Member oversight, which is partly a reflection of changes in the Council control.
-This Committee decided check to establish a Member steering group for York Central, which has its first meeting check.
-The Stadium Board, had three Consultative Councillors in membership until planning applications were submitted at which time members chose to withdraw from the Board, The Guildhall check.
+Staffing & Urgency Committee on 10 November 2014 decided to establish a Member steering group for York Central, which its first meeting is being arranged.
+The Stadium Board, had three Consultative Councillors in membership until planning applications were submitted at which time members chose to withdraw from the Board, The Guildhall reports directly to Cabinet, and the next report is expected in December 2015.
 The Outer Ring Road and Biovale are still seeking funding and the Member oversight will need to be considered as funding is awarded and formal decisions to proceed are considered.
-Castle Piccadilly (or, more broadly, the Southern Gateway) project is still in very early stages, and will only become a formal project if and when resources are available for the next stage. - 17.
-The overall programme has historically been reported to EDOSC together with the transport programme.
+Castle Piccadilly (or, more broadly, the Southern Gateway) project is still in very early stages, and will only become a formal project if and when resources are available for the next stage.

+17. The overall programme has historically been reported to ECDOSC together with the transport programme.
 It would be appropriate to review this when resources are confirmed, probably at an early Cabinet of the new Council in June or July.